Living in Fayetteville, NC

 If you reached this article there's a good chance you are one of the many people living in Fayetteville or one of the many people who are moving to Fayetteville.

-Known as the home of Fort Bragg, one of the biggest military bases in the world, Fayetteville is a thriving community with an up and coming downtown area.
+Known as the home of Fort Bragg, one of the biggest military bases in the world, Fayetteville is a thriving community with an up-and-coming downtown area.
 Located in the Sandhills region of southeastern North Carolina, the city of Fayetteville was named an “All American City” multiple times by the National Civic League.
+Many people are moving to Fayetteville received orders for a permanent change of station (PCS) and prompted us to put together this military moving guide.

 With a low unemployment rate and growing defense industry, multiple American defense contractors are moving to the area and creating jobs for residents.
 Also ranked as one of the best retail markets in the country, the area has fantastic places for shopping, dining, entertainment, and quality healthcare.